 Tax Agency Reconciliation System

-In a tax agency reconciliation system, taxpayers choosing the option provide basic information to the tax authority.
-The tax authority then calculates tax liability from this information and from information returns it receives from employers, financial institutions, and other payers.
+In a tax agency reconciliation system, taxpayers who choose to do so provide the tax authority with basic information.
+The tax authority then calculates tax liability from this information and from information it receives from employers, financial institutions, and other payers.
 The taxpayer then has a chance to review (and correct) these calculations and submits the return.

 In both variations, taxpayers must report certain nonfinancial information to either their employers or the tax authority.
-In the United States, this would likely consist of the taxpayer’s name, address, Social Security number, and filing status, along with the names and Social Security numbers of spouses and dependents.
+In the United States, nonfinancial information would likely consist of the taxpayer’s name, address, Social Security number, and filing status, along with the names and Social Security numbers of spouses and dependents.
 The employer or the tax authority would use this information to calculate withholding allowances.
-Taxpayers might be required to report this information on a periodic basis, or whenever there is a change in their circumstances that would affect tax liability.
+Taxpayers might be required to report this information periodically or whenever there is a change in their circumstances that would affect tax liability.

-Neither an exact-withholding nor a tax agency reconciliation system provides an easy way to handle capital gains, itemized deductions, business income, employee business expenses, moving expenses or individual retirement accounts, although some accommodation is possible.
-A key issue in either system is who bears responsibility for mistakes on the return prepared by the tax authority, and for mistakes in exact withholding made by either the tax authority or the employer or other payer.
+Neither an exact-withholding nor a tax agency reconciliation system provides an easy way to handle capital gains, itemized deductions, business income, employee business expenses, moving expenses, or individual retirement accounts, although some accommodation is possible.
+A key issue in return-free systems is who bears responsibility for mistakes on the return prepared by the tax authority, and for mistakes in exact withholding made by either the tax authority, the employer, or another payer.